Skip to main content

 \end{equation}

-This chemistry helps determine the pH of the ocean.
+This chemistry helps determine the ocean's pH.
 Figure \(\PageIndex{12}\) shows atmospheric CO2 and ocean pH levels over the last 66 million years.

 Figure \(\PageIndex{12}\): Atmospheric levels of CO2 and ocean pH over the last 66 million years

 Before the EOT at 34 MYA, atmospheric CO2 levels were higher and ocean pH levels lower (around 7.7).
 After the EOT (33 MYA), atmospheric CO2 is much lower, and ocean pH is higher (more basic, 7.9, rising to 8.1).
 What happened to the CO2 is a bit unclear.
-Atmospheric CO2 decreased by moving into the oceans, but wouldn't that have lowered the pH based on the chemical equations presented above?
+Atmospheric CO2 decreased as it moved into the oceans, but wouldn't that have lowered pH based on the chemical equations presented above?
 It would have, but it turns out that the ocean alkalinity is determined not just by H3O+ produced by the equations above but by the dissolved inorganic carbon ions, HCO3- (aq) and CO32- (aq), which are conjugate bases.
-Increased HCO3- (aq) and SiO4-2 (aq) from weathering solid carbonates and silicates that entered the oceans would raise the pH of the oceans.
+Increased HCO3- (aq) and SiO4-2 (aq) from weathering solid carbonates and silicates that entered the oceans would raise ocean pH.

 A little review of introductory chemistry helps here.